 7) Lucid Dreaming

 While lucid dreaming, you are present and aware, just as you would be in the waking state.
 The more experience you have, the greater your control over what is happening.
-It has similar qualities to the landscape of the spirit world in the Shamanic Journey.
-This is why many believe Lucid Dreaming is a separate 7th state of consciousness.
+Lucid dreaming has similar qualities to the landscape of the spirit world in the Shamanic Journey.
+This is why many believe Lucid Dreaming is a separate seventh state of consciousness.

 8) “God Consciousness”

-This partition is possible when we perceive our own divinity as a part of creation.
+This partition is where our own divinity is perceived as a part of creation.
 It is the second highest level of perception.
 One can comprehend the highest value of ordinary reality while maintaining the sixth state.
 “God Consciousness” as a label for this partition is a well-known oxymoron.

 Consciousness and God are the same, although most do not understand them as such.
 They appear to be different before gaining the proper perspective.
 We finally grasp that we are as much “a god” as any other anthropomorphic being.
 We are just as much a god of creation as any avatar of religion.
 When we achieve the correct perspective, we realize we are the creator, “the god,” or the sap within the flower.

-It combines the waking state, the fourth and sixth states, producing the ultimate physical perspective of reality.
+It combines the waking state and the fourth and sixth states, producing the ultimate physical perspective of reality.

 “There is a God part in you.
 The consciousness.
 The pure Self.
 Learn to listen to the voice of that Power.” ― Amit Ray, Nonviolence: The Transforming Power